 Option 3: Reusable Period Underwear (From £24)

 Period pants are a total game changer.
 I love mine which hold up to 2 tampons’ worth and look and feel like regular underwear.
 They work by having a 4 layer technology designed to avoid any leaks and smells and allow for softness, breathability and dryness.
-Depending on your flow (light, medium, heavy), these pants can fully replace any normal disposable sanitary product or they can be worn with a cup for extra protection – I wear mine at night for the first or second, heavier days of my period along with my cup, as they are so super soft and actually feel quite sexy to wear whilst at the same time, whilst also being cosy and comforting.
+Depending on your flow (light, medium, heavy), these pants can fully replace any normal disposable sanitary product or they can be worn with a cup for extra protection.
+I always reach for mine as soon as I come on – they just give me a hug down there, if you know what I mean as they’re just really cosy and comforting.
 They’re basically like regular underwear, but so much better and are totally washable, and just like with the pads, I rinse them and wash with the rest of my laundry.
-P.S use the code MAMALINA5 to get a little discount on Thinx items.
+They also actually feel quite luxe and even make me feel a little bit sexy when on – which I dig.

 If you’re not yet ready to make the switch into reusables, please consider something organic.
 Ohne (starts at £5.80 per box) are a great option for someone wanting to stick with something a little more mainstream but know that whatever is going into their vagina is 100% organic cotton, toxin and chemical free.
 Light or heavy, regular or irregular, applicator or without, Ohne will deliver a custom box through your letterbox in time for your period (and cover the shopping costs and tampon tax) and the company are also doing great things in the health education arena: they’re partnering with the School Club Zambia to help build new toilet blocks in rural Zambia and educate schoolgirls around menstruation.
 Oh and their cardboard applicators are biodegradable, too.